eclipse-californium/californium/MIGRATION_HINTS.md

 13) The `ResumptionSupportingConnectionStore.find(SessionId)` returns now a new DTLSSession instead of a connection.

 14) Change `useNoServerSessionId` into `useServerSessionId` with inverse logic.

+15) To support [RFC 7627, Extended Master Secret](https://tools.ietf.org/html/rfc7627), a parameter `useExtendedMasterSecret` is added to
+`AdvancedPskStore.requestPskSecretResult`.

 ### Californium-Core: